vweevers/lento/readme.md

 - `columns`: emitted with an array of column metadata as returned by Presto
 - `stats`: emitted for each HTTP response, with raw data
 - `state_change`: emitted with a string state (e.g. `RUNNING`, `FINISHED`) when Presto state changes.
 Should not be relied upon, only meant for debugging.
+- `raw_page_size`: emitted with a count of rows (e.g. 21829) for each HTTP response that has rows.
+For debugging.

 **Note** The `id`, `info` and `columns` events may be emitted more than once due to retries.
 Subsequent `stats` and `state_change` events pertain to that retried query as well.